erikvanek/erikvanek.github.io/pages/books/good-services.md

 layout: blog.njk
 tags: ["posts", "books", "design"]
 permalink: /{{page.fileSlug}}/
+description: Good services - everyone wants them.
+Lou Downe brings in her book 15 simple rules to follow to deliver better services for your clients.

 ---

 Well crafted handbook on how to create and think of services that are surrounding us in our daily lives.
 Vast majority of chapters was introduced by a real life story that then helped to illustrate chapter's topic.
 I found this storytelling helpful and gave me more hands-on feeling when reading through the book.
 Last but not least I really like book's typography and typesetting.